shoeffner/monty/01_HelloPython/slides.md

 # Grading

 - Only Fail/Pass
-- To Pass: TBD
+- To Pass: TODO

 # Let's learn together

 ## Ask questions
 - Ask questions in class
-- Ask questions in the forum
+- Ask questions in the [forum](TODO)
 - Ask questions per mail

 ## Share your knowledge
-- Collect your error messages and the code which produces them here: TBD
+- Collect your error messages and the code which produces them here: TODO
 - Try to solve them
 - We will have a session soon where we discuss different errors